miroesli/.dotfiles/ARCH_INSTALL.md

 $ cfdisk /dev/sdX
 ```

-Create your partitions as you would like.
-See the archlinux [installation guide]() for help on this.
+3. Create your partitions as you would like.
+See the archlinux [installation guide](https://wiki.archlinux.org/index.php/Partitioning) for help on this.

-##### Recommended method
+**Recommended method**

-Create a root partition of around 10GB
+Create a root partition of around 10GB (Optional)
-Create an efi partition of around 500MB `Note: Only create this if you are not dual booting.`
+Create an efi partition of around 512MB `Note: Only create this if you are not dual booting.
+Otherwise use the existing EFI in the other OS.`
 Create a swap partition between square root of RAM and double RAM.
 Usually equal to ram is fine.
 See [this link](https://itsfoss.com/swap-size/) for more info.
 Create your home partition with the rest of your memory.